KuramaSyu/GoToHell/README.md

 - [ ] UI: move number description always below number, move tab selection left next to the content, to get more space

 #### Fixes

-- Pushup Tooltip: Zindex >1100
 - Plank: don't show tooltip in the middle of the box
-- Reloading in Settings sets Streak to 0

 #### QoL